openebs/openebs/community/README.md

 ## Weekly Meeting

-We have PUBLIC [weekly meeting](https://zoom.us/j/438333946) every Friday at 10am Indian Standard Time over Zoom.
+We have weekly contributor meeting every Friday at 10am Indian Standard Time over [Zoom](https://zoom.us/j/438333946).

+To add this event to your calendar, please send a mail to nisanta.sahoo@openebs.io or use the following [public event link](https://calendar.google.com/calendar/embed?src=openebs%40gmail.com&ctz=Asia%2FCalcutta).

 Map that to your local time with this [timezone table](https://www.google.com/search?q=1000+am+in+ist).